-- The film of The Sound of Music had its intermission in a different place than the stage version (which ended its first act on the Mother Abbess singing "Climb Every Mountain", while the movie relocated the break to follow Maria returning to the Abbey.
+- The film of The Sound of Music had its intermission in a different place than the stage version.
+The play ended its first act on the Mother Abbess singing "Climb Every Mountain", while the movie relocated the break to follow Maria returning to the Abbey.

 - The 3-D re-release of Toy Story and Toy Story 2 had an intermission between the two films.

 - How the West Was Won - because the Cinerama system used giant horizontal film reels, the Intemission was essential to facilitate a reel change.

 - Gandhi has a black-screen intermission in which Indian music plays.
 Necessary, given its 188-minute running time.
 When HBO ran the film in the mid-1980s, the network ran its own intermission graphics with a timer counting down to when the film will resume.